MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 ::: moniker range="vsts"

-In VSTS, you can, however, [select which artifacts you want to download](../process/phases.md#artifact-download) to the agent for a specific phase and environment of the deployment.
+In Azure Pipelines, you can, however, [select which artifacts you want to download](../process/phases.md#artifact-download) to the agent for a specific phase and environment of the deployment.
 Typically, you will do this to improve the efficiency of the deployment process when the tasks in that phase do not